 Image 71: RMS is calculated automatically for the selected area

 The sideband marker monitors the modulated frequencies to the left and right from the selected centerline.

 Let's generate an amplitude modulated signal with a carrier frequency of 1000 Hz and the baseband signal with a frequency of 100 Hz.

 Sideband markers have a center marker and several equally spaced sideband markers.
 By selecting the center marker, you can drag the sideband markers to different positions while still maintaining the individual sideband space.

-On the FFT, graph select the icon for Sideband marker.
+On the FFT, the graph select the icon for the Sideband marker.

-Sideband marker draws markers around the selected peak.
-We have to define the Number of bands (for how many bands in each direction we want to see drawn lines) and Delta (distance between bands in Hz).
-For example, selected position is 1000 Hz, a number of bands is 1 and Delta frequency is 100.
+The sideband marker draws markers around the selected peak.
+We have to define the number of bands (for how many bands in each direction we want to see drawn lines) and Delta (distance between bands in Hz).
+For example, the selected position is 1000 Hz, a number of bands are 1, and Delta frequency is 100.

 The harmonic marker is a great help when identifying the fundamentals of the frequency.

 The harmonic marker can be enabled at any frequency.
 The harmonic marker will mark the harmonics of the selected frequency.
 The base marker of the harmonic marker can be selected and moved to any other frequency with the harmonics updated live.